VA LGBT Outreach

 This year’s theme, Let’s Talk!
 Sexual orientation and gender identity matter in health care, encourages patient-provider communication to facilitate patient trust, disclosure, and positive health outcomes.
 LGBT Health Awareness Week is an important time to bring attention to the unique health needs of LGBT Americans.
 LGBT Health Awareness Week is sponsored by the LGBT Health Program and the Office of Primary Care Services.
 For more information, please email VALGBTProgram@va.gov.

 We Serve All Who Served

-This poster was developed to increase visibility of lesbian, day, bisexual and transgender Veterans at VHA.
+This poster was developed to increase visibility of Veterans with lesbian, gay, bisexual, transgender and related identities at VHA.
 The tagline "We Serve All Who Served" underscores VA's non-discrimination policy, and honors the service history of LGBT Veterans.
 Download, print, and display the poster in common areas of your facility, including reception areas.
-The poster is available in English and Spanish.

 Transgender E-Consultation Program:

 Transgender and Gender Non-Conforming Veterans: The VA has a program where your provider can get advice about your treatment through your medical record.
 Download this flyer and bring it in to your next medical appointment to start this conversation.

 |Transgender & Gender Non-Conforming Veterans - Ebulletin Board

 ||Transgender & Gender Non-Conforming Veterans - Flyer (PDF)